 What Is FTP?
 FTP Clients and FTP Ports Explained

 If you have ever downloaded a file from a website, the FTP is what allowed you to do so.
 Businesses and web developers use this popular protocol to securely upload and share large files with ease.
-In this article, we'll discuss the FTP meaning and basics, including what it's used for, how it works, the FTP ports involved, and other considerations.
+In this article, we'll discuss the FTP meaning and basics, including what it's used for, how it works, and the FTP ports involved.

 What does FTP stand for?